rwb/c621/README.md

 * There are three versions of the measurement error problem.
 * Version 1: measurement error in the dependent variable.
 * Version 2: measurement error in the independent variable.
-* Version 3: measurement error in both the predictor(s) and the outcome.
 * We deal with the correctly measured case first:

 ```R